By Michael Lanza

 Do you need solid ankle support, or do you prefer really lightweight, nimble footwear?
-Are you a big guy who needs a roomy tent, or a parent backpacking with a young child with a top priority of minimizing gear weight?
+Are you a big guy who needs a roomy tent, or a lightweight or ultralight backpacker or parent backpacking with a young child with a top priority of minimizing gear weight?
 Do you want the lightest bag you can afford, or do you get cold easily and need a bag that’s a little fatter and warmer than the average person uses?

 The reason for the almost infinite number of choices in gear is the infinite variability in the wants and needs of consumers.
 That can seem confusing but it’s ultimately good for you.
 Your first step in buying may simply be writing down your customized answers to numbers one and two in this list of tips and using that as a guide as you begin winnowing your short list.

 Trips go better with the right gear.
 See my picks for “The 10 Best Backpacking Packs” and “The 7 (Very) Best Backpacking Tents.”

 No. 3 Get the Fit Right

 Especially with footwear, packs, and performance apparel, fit and personal satisfaction go together like chips and salsa.
 You can be happy with a sleeping bag or tent that are not quite what you wanted (but are what you could afford); but no matter how much you spend, you’ll never be happy with a pack or boots that don’t fit you well.
 A poorly fitting pack can make you miserable, and poorly fitting boots can end a trip.